|Remembering Paul Melone

 about the history of the church after the business part of the meeting.
 First, the Annual Report.

-Two thousand and eleven has been another year of action and accomplishment thanks to the support
+Two thousand and eleven has been another year of action and accomplishment thanks to the support of

-a dedicated board of directors who are thoughtful and diligent in carrying out the society’s mission of
+dedicated board of directors who are thoughtful and diligent in carrying out the society’s mission of

 education and preservation of Tappan’s heritage.